VitthalGupta/VitthalGupta/README.md

 </p>

-<h3 align="center">Aspiring data scientist with a passion for turning complex data into actionable insights.
-Constantly looking for new and challenging projects to work on.</h3>
+<h3 align="center">AI Engineer passionate about building intelligent systems and turning complex data into actionable insights.
+Always exploring new challenges at the intersection of data and AI.</h3>
 <br/>
 <br/>
 <br/>